NASA-AMMOS/aerie-mission-model-template/README.md

 # Aerie Mission Model Template

-This repo provides an Aerie mission model template for a fictitious mission called Firesat.
+This repo provides an Aerie mission model template for a fictitious mission called Firesat (inspired from the book [Space Mission Engineering: The New SMAD](http://www.sme-smad.com/)).
 It is meant as a starting point for building a new mission model in Aerie.

 ## Prerequisites